kubeflow/testing/README.md

          * Python's [fnmatch function](https://docs.python.org/2/library/fnmatch.html) is used to compare the listed patterns against the full path of modified files (see [here](https://github.com/kubeflow/testing/blob/46c5d0daa6d161e52f61b8fcaa448870945bea6d/py/kubeflow/testing/run_e2e_workflow.py#L181))

          * This functionality should be used to ensure that expensive tests are only run when test impacting changes are made; particularly if its an expensive or flaky presubmit

+         * periodic runs ignore **include_dirs**; a periodic run will trigger all workflows that include job_type **periodic**

+      * A given ksonnet component can have multiple workflow entries to allow different triggering conditions on pre/postsubmit

+        * For example, on presubmit we might run a test on a single platform (GKE) but on postsubmit that same test might run on GKE and minikube
+        * this can be accomplished with different entries pointing at the same ksonnet component but with different `job_types` and `params`.

      * **params**: A dictionary of parameters to set on the ksonnet component e.g. by running `ks param set ${COMPONENT} ${PARAM_NAME} ${PARAM_VALUE}`